onomondo/nrf-softsim/docs/architecture.md

 (`AT+CFUN=41`) starts a long run of `SELECT` followed by `READ BINARY` or `READ RECORD` — `00a408040000022fe20168` selects EF.ICCID, `00b000000a` reads it, and so on for tens of files.
 The exception is `AUTHENTICATE`, which runs MILENAGE, derives session keys and validates that the network is not an imposter.
-See [Provisioning](provisioning.md).

 ## The filesystem